agentcentabob/webapp25/README.md

 | 28/8* | added image
 | 1/9 | fixed data entries showing with images and fixed width but caused merge error |
 | 3/9* | fixed merge issue and adjusted file names
-development log discontinued on 3/9 in favour of commit messages
+development log discontinued on 3/9 in favour of commit messages and regularly updated to do list *note: commit times and messages may not be consistent. during final weeks of development, some commits were delayed and some were staged in multiple rounds to provide more detailed messages*

 ### lighthouse reports
 #### september 18, 2025 (week 9)